В этом документе описано как установить и настроить рабочую систему Samba 3 / LDAP на Debian Sarge.

 ldap admin dn = cn=admin,dc=nomis52,dc=net

-ldap delete dn = no
+ldap delete dn = no# be a PDC domain

 logons = yes